Project FAQs

 How will Trainsong Park be cleaned up?

-The project team looked at four options: taking no action; capping the contaminated soil; a combination of excavation and soil blending; and full excavation of contaminated soil.
+The project remediation plan looked at four options: taking no action; capping the contaminated soil; a combination of excavation and soil blending; and full excavation of contaminated soil.
 All four options were evaluated on criteria including their effectiveness, long-term reliability, and cost.
-The recommended approach is full excavation, which involves removing the top foot of soil from the areas with high levels of dioxins and replacing it with clean soil.
+The recommended approach is full excavation, which involves removing the top six inches of soil from the areas with high levels of dioxins and replacing it with clean soil.

 How do I comment on the cleanup plan?
 How will my comments be used?